Rajat2774/Prometheus-Grafana-project/README.md

 # Prometheus-Grafana-project
-Project to implement monitoring and alerting on minikube
+Project to implement monitoring and alerting on minikube cluster